logzly. Self‑Host Lab

 • Keep the OS patched – set up unattended upgrades or a cron job.

-• Use strong passwords – or better, disable password login entirely and rely on SSH keys.
+• Use strong passwords – consider using a self‑hosted password manager like Bitwarden to generate and store them securely, or better, disable password login entirely and rely on SSH keys.

 • Limit SSH – add a rule that only allows SSH from the VPN subnet.